Multimodal Intervention for Perimenopausal Anxiety, Affective, Sleep and Sexual symptoms (MI-PAASS)

 Group FAQs

-• This is a structured, clinical psychologist-led group combining evidence-based psychoeducation, cognitive and behavioural strategies, and practical tools for navigating perimenopausal symptoms (low mood, anxiety, rage and insomnia).
+• MI-PAASS is a structured, 10-week clinical psychologist-led group combining evidence-based psychoeducation, cognitive behaviour therapy for insomnia, group EMDR, self-compassion therapy, and somatic sexology tools for navigating perimenopausal symptoms (including low mood, anxiety, rage, insomnia, and reduced sexual wellbeing).
 We cover what’s happening in your body and brain, why things can feel unexpectedly difficult, and most importantly, what helps.
 We discuss the research about hormone treatments in a balanced way, and you’ll be provided with a summary of the latest evidence about what is shown to work best for the mental health aspects of perimenopause.

-The groups also address coping with hot flushes, strengthening personal boundaries, re-establishing who you are and what gives you meaning as a woman in midlife, and looking at how to author the next chapter of your life.
+The groups also address coping with distress of hot flushes using EMDR, strengthening personal boundaries, creating self-compassion, re-establishing who you are and what gives you meaning as a woman in midlife, and looking at how to author the next chapter of your life.
 In the later sessions, we explore sex and the perimenopause.
 We apply theories about the sexual response to your real world situation, and use somatic exercises to help you learn more about your body and pleasure in this life phase.

 • Just get in touch via the form on this page, or email to register your interest or ask a question.
-If it feels like the right fit for you, you can book a 30-minute suitability consultation to discuss your experience and whether the group will meet your needs.
+You can book a 20-minute suitability consultation to discuss whether the group will meet your needs.
 You can go ahead and book that here.
-Be sure to select the correct booking type - Free 30 min group suitability consultation.
-In this brief consultation, we’ll discuss your presenting issues and whether the group will likely meet your needs.
+Be sure to select the correct booking type - 20 min brief chat to discuss group therapy.
+In this phone consultation, we’ll discuss your presenting issues and whether the group will likely meet your needs.

 • Yes, absolutely.
 While the group centres on the perimenopausal transition, many changes don’t neatly stop at menopause.
 Post-menopausal women who are still symptomatic (with low mood, hot flushes or sexual issues) would benefit from understanding what they’ve been through, what’s still unfolding, and how to support themselves moving forward.